-Immerse yourself in the art of songwriting and producing.
-Discover effective songwriting techniques by exploring melody, rhythm, harmony, lyrics, and the latest technology.
+Discover the art of songwriting and production by exploring melody, rhythm, harmony, lyrics, and the latest technology.
 Learn to use your computer to write and produce new songs.
-Collaborate with new people and get real-world advice from veteran songwriters, industry professionals, and up-and-coming young writers and producers in Los Angeles.
+Collaborate with other students and get real-world advice from veteran songwriters, industry professionals, and up-and-coming young writers and producers in Los Angeles.
 Students will study in the heart of the Los Angeles arts corridor on the campus of the Colburn School.

-2019 Program Information
+2023 Program Information Coming Soon

 |Registration fee:||$50 (nonrefundable)|